 This is why I’m a steadfast proponent that business owners work with an attorney to develop solid boilerplate provisions for their contracts and policies.
 And take the time to sit with the attorney to understand the provisions.

 Before I go any further, note that this post is legal education and information, not legal, business, or financial advice and it does not create an attorney-client relationship between us.
-I am a licensed attorney in the State of California, but I am not your attorney unless a written Retainer Agreement exists with Nicole Cheri Oden Law.
+I am a licensed attorney in the State of California, but I am not your attorney unless a written Retainer Agreement exists with Nicole Cheri Oden Law, PC.
 You should consult an attorney in your area to make sure you’re taking the right steps for you and your business.

 3 Boilerplate provisions to consider are: